The Law of Disappearing Friends

 It would appear to me that the suggestion of “Stigma” being a part of the journey into Alzheimer’s is more the result of a lack of understanding of the term…This notion probably arises from the loss of friends and a misunderstanding of the cause of such loss.
 I am not sure where this connection ever came from originally.
 I have never in my life harbored such thoughts about a person with Alzheimer’s and I do not know anyone else that has either.
 In this regard I have experienced my mothers 6 years of Alzheimer’s.
 I have also experienced my wife’s 12 years.
 In addition I have visited an Alzheimer’s facility weekly for the past 5 years since my mother and wife passed as victims of the disease.
 I have yet to see any suggestion of “Stigma” related to the victims of this disease.
 I am more inclined to think that any person connecting “Stigma” and Alzheimer’s together does not really know or understand the definition of the term.

-People stay away from a person with Alzheimer’s not because of any “Stigma” but rather because that person has changed and is no longer the fun or interesting person of old - or it may be simply because the person no longer feels comfortable with them and does not know how to act or react…and of course the old standby excuse of “emotionally unable to handle seeing the friend changed by the disease.”...behind every case of so called "stigma" lurks a selfish person...
+People stay away from a person with Alzheimer’s not because of any “Stigma” but rather because that person has changed and is no longer the fun or interesting person of old - or it may be simply because the person no longer feels comfortable with them and does not know how to act or react…and of course the old standby excuse of “emotionally unable to handle seeing the friend changed by the disease.”...behind every case of so called "stigma" lurks an uninformed or selfish person...

 It is really no different than some other types of chronic disease conditions.
 The case of a severe stroke that causes paralysis of one side of the body and the loss of speech would be a good example.
 As with Alzheimer's, the stroke victim has a number of visitors in the beginning but as time marches on and the condition does not improve, the visits by friends start dropping off.
 Eventually such visits are rare.
 There is no stigma involved and no one would suggest it to be.
 So why do we want to call it a stigma when it is Alzheimer's.
 The friends simply do not know how to handle the visits when the victim cannot respond to conversation they become uncomfortable and stop coming.